werdnamax/VectorSimilarity/README.md

 docker compose up
 ```

-Then run main (either with IDE or with CLI)
+Then run main (either with IDE or with CLI) which is inside of scr